 - (6) Ekby brackets from Ikea, (2) large ones and (4) smaller ones

 Step 1: First I cut down the two 4-foot stair treads/risers to 3 feet each.
 I cut about an inch off of the 6-foot whitewood board so that it would fit comfortably from wall to wall in the closet.

 Step 2: Since these weren’t exactly top-shelf pieces, I grabbed my orbital sander and gave each piece a good sanding.
 I focused a lot on the edges, too, since they were rough and splintery.
 This just helps the wood look a bit more polished.

 After wiping the dust off of the pieces, I stained them using Minwax wood stain in Natural and Minwax polyurethane in semigloss.
 I was a little worried at how yellowish the stain seemed to be taking, but they ended up looking great with the black brackets and white wall!

-Here are our two assistants helping out with the hanging process:
+Here are our two assistants helping out with the hanging process.
+So nosy!

 Here are the final shelves mounted (minus the tippy-top 6-foot one…we hadn’t mounted that one yet).
 Don’t they look awesome?!
 And for a fraction of the price of what we would have paid to top-shelf pine lumber or pre-made shelving.
 Everything is MUCH easier to reach.
 I’m generally keeping laundry stuff on the bottom shelf and extra towels and other linen-type stuff on the middle shelf.